adrhill/julia-ml-course/website/index.md

 - [*Scientific Computing*](https://www.wias-berlin.de/people/fuhrmann/SciComp-WS2122/)
   at TU Berlin by Jürgen Fuhrmann

-Many thanks to Fons van der Plas for helping me build this website!
+Many thanks to
+- [Fons van der Plas](https://github.com/fonsp) for making Pluto and helping me build this website
+- [Niklas Schmitz](https://github.com/niklasschmitz) for feedback on the AD lecture
+- [Théo Galy-Fajou](https://github.com/theogf) and [Johnny Chen](https://github.com/johnnychen94) for their mentorship
+- everyone who contributed to the packages covered in this lecture